 Kings Gap Environmental Education Center

-Twenty miles of trails interconnect three main day use areas: Mansion, Pine Plantation, and Kings Gap Hallow.
-Begin your journey at the Mansion Day Use Area where center offices and an adjacent education center are located.
+Twenty-five miles of trails interconnect three main day-use areas: Mansion, Pine Plantation, and Kings Gap Hallow.
+Begin your journey at the Mansion Day Use Area, where center offices and an adjacent education center are located.

 Be sure to take in the view from the patio, wander through the mansion garden, or hike the Ridge Overlook Trail to the sweeping vista of the Cumberland Valley.